wgross/TreeStore.Core/src/TreeStore.Core/Nodes/readme.md

 - ISetItem
 - ISetItemProperty

-If the nodes service this.CmdletProvider delivers an instance of these service types it will be called otherwise the node will fall back to its default behavior.
+If the nodes service provider delivers an instance of these service types it will be called otherwise the node will fall back to its default behavior.
 Capability are explained at [../Capabilities](../Capabilities/readme.md)